Affine Invariant Submanifolds with Completely Degenerate Kontsevich-Zorich Spectrum: Preliminaries

 \textbf{Lyapunov Exponents:} The bundle $H^1_{\mathbb{F}}$ over $\mathcal{H}(\kappa)$ is the bundle with fibers $H^1(X,\mathbb{F})$ and a flat connection given by identifying nearby lattices $H^1(X,\mathbb{Z})$ and $H^1(X',\mathbb{Z})$.
 If $\mathcal{M}$ is an AIS, then the Teichm\"uller geodesic flow acts on every point in $\mathcal{M}$ and thus, induces a flow on $H^1_{\mathbb{R}}$.
 This flow is known as the \emph{Kontsevich-Zorich cocycle} (KZ-cocycle).

 If we consider orbits under the Teichm\"uller geodesic flow that return infinitely many times to a neighborhood of the starting point, then it is possible to compute the monodromy matrix $A(t)$ at each return time $t$.
-By computing the logarithms of the eigenvalues of the $A(t)A^T(t)$, and letting $t$ tend to infinity, we get a collection of $2g$ numbers known as the \emph{spectrum of Lyapunov exponents of the KZ-cocycle}.
-By the Oseledec's multiplicative ergodic theorem, these numbers will not depend on the initial starting point for $\nu$-almost every choice of initial data.
+By computing the logarithms of the eigenvalues of the $A(t)A^T(t)$, normalizing them by twice the length of the geodesic at time $t$, and letting $t$ tend to infinity, we get a collection of $2g$ numbers known as the \emph{spectrum of Lyapunov exponents of the KZ-cocycle}.
+By the Oseledec multiplicative ergodic theorem, these numbers will not depend on the initial starting point for $\nu$-almost every choice of initial data.
 Since cohomology admits a symplectic basis, this spectrum is symmetric and therefore it suffices to consider the set of $g$ non-negative Lyapunov exponents of the KZ-cocycle

 which will be known as the \emph{KZ-spectrum}.
 We will suppress the measure from now on and always assume it to be the canonical measure guaranteed by \cite{EskinMirzakhaniInvariantMeas}.

 If the Lyapunov exponents of the Kontsevich-Zorich cocycle over an AIS $\mathcal{M}$ satisfy